fallahn/VideoTexture/readme.md

 ###### Usage
-Add the files in `src` to your SFML project.
+Add the files in `src` to your SFML project and link to OpenGL.
 Then do something like:

     #include "src/VideoTexture.hpp"